mhassanist/letseducate/README.md

-# letseducate
+# lLets Educate!
 ## Lets educate the world!
-Connecting educators with believers all over the world!
+Connecting learners with believers all over the world!

 Learners who can't afford education or buying courses use let's educate to seek fund, Beleivers worldwide can donate to help them learn.